Tel Aviv offers a wide variety of art museums and art galleries of all types and sizes.

 The Eretz Israel Museum is a large museum (both in terms of space and of diversity) operating as a local version of natural history museum.
 It has several areas of special interest among them glass art and photography.
 It is also the host of the very much recommended Biennial for Israeli Ceramic.
 The museum is located at the northern side of the city not far from the Tel Aviv University campus.
 For full details of getting there, admission and exhibition program please visit the Eretz Israel Museum website.

-Amongst the smaller museums that are dedicated to Israeli artists is the Gutman Museum named for Nachum Gutman, an artist who symbolizes the buildup of Tel Aviv in period of the 1920’s – 1940’s.
+Amongst the smaller museums that are dedicated to Israeli artists is the Gutman Museum named for Nachum Gutman, an artist who symbolizes the buildup of Tel Aviv in period of the 1920’s to 1940’s.
 The museum is located in the Neve Tsedek neighborhood, which is highly recommended for a short afternoon walk and café stop just between Tel Aviv and Jaffa.
 More details at Gutman Museum website.

 Another very famous and popular Israeli artist is Reuven Rubin who is more identified with the Israeli countryside scenery and less with the city, but he lived and worked in the center of old Tel Aviv.
 The Rubin Museum is operated in his house at the very heart of old Tel Aviv (just by the house of Haim Nachman Bialik– the national poet).
 More details at Reuven Reuben Museum website.

 In the very same street (Bialik), you can visit the Bauhaus Museum, a small pearl dedicated to the Bauhaus movement, and situated in the ground floor of a beautifully renovated Bauhaus building.
+It allows guests to discover and admire the vast collection of Bauhaus-style buildings that earned that section of Tel Aviv the nickname “The White City,” which is also declared a UNESCO World Heritage Site.

 If you happen to visit the renewal project of the old Jaffa port, you may visit the Rosenthalis House.
 Moshe Rosenthalis created outside the Israeli mainstream, but his wonderfully colorful works are presented by his son in his old atelier just across the street in front of the main entrance to the port.
 Don’t miss it, the house is also worth visit as it is an old Arab style house overlooking the port.
 More details at Rosenthalis House website.